MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/best-practices-for-collections.md

 ## Avoid frequent collection evaluation

 A full collection evaluation evaluates not only the targeted collection, but also any collections that the collection limits if an update occurs.
-Also, a collection with no schedule will still be evaluated if its limiting collection is updated.
-So it's possible that some collections may be evaluated more often than you expected.
+Also, a collection with no schedule is still evaluated if its limiting collection updates.
+So it's possible that some collections may be evaluated more often than you expect.

 In a busy Configuration Manager environment, you can improve collection evaluation performance by scaling back schedules to avoid repeated collection evaluations.
 In a deep tree, you can decrease collection evaluation frequency as the collections descend deeper in the tree, because higher-level collection evaluations will also trigger lower-level collection evaluations.

-## Understand the collection evaluation graph

-If a collection configured for incremental evaluation updates on a schedule, referencing collections that aren't enabled for incremental evaluation may not update as expected.
-Because updates likely occurred during incremental evaluations, a full evaluation may not update the collection, ending the collection evaluation graph for that cycle.
-In that case, no referencing collection evaluations occur.
-Don't rely on the collection evaluation graph to perform updates to referencing collections, but be aware of how the graph works so you can design an appropriate collection structure.

 ## <a name="bkmk_incremental"></a> Limit incremental updates